6 Conversion Rate Optimisation Strategies To Try

 The first thing you should do is test different forms of content.
 Different content formats can help drive traffic to your site, but you'll need to know what works.
 You can test different content formats, including infographics, video, text, images, or any other format that you think would be effective.

 You'll need to ensure that your content is relevant to your audience.
 Your audience is different, so your content needs to be designed around that.
 It might be that the same content works better if you tailor it to a specific group of people.

-It’s also possible that your audience is looking for a specific piece of information, which means that you need to ensure that the form of content you use conveys that message.
+It's also possible that your audience is looking for a specific piece of information, so you must ensure that the content you use conveys that message.

 How Can I Measure My Conversion Rate?

-In addition to tracking your traffic through various means, you’ll also want to be able to measure your conversion rate.
+In addition to tracking your traffic through various means, you'll also want to be able to measure your conversion rate.
 There are several tools that you can use to help you measure your conversion rate.
-These tools will enable you to see how many people are coming to your site and what percentage of them are converting.
+These tools will let you see how many people are coming to your site and what percentage are converting.